 The RENPHO is a lot like the PUREWAVE massager, but it comes at a much lower price point.

 Still, it’s wireless and holds a 140-minute charge.

 It comes with 5 different attachment heads.
 One of them features a unique arch shape with two prongs for massaging around the length of your spine.

-You can’t go wrong with such a versatile electric percussion massager for this price, as RENPHO is a reputable manufacturer.
+You can’t go wrong with such a versatile electric handheld massager for this price, as RENPHO is a reputable manufacturer.